Russian tortoise: Captivity

-In captivity, Russian tortoises’ diet typically consists of lamb's lettuce, plantains and various other dark leafy greens.
+In captivity, Russian tortoises' diet typically consists of lamb's lettuce, plantains and various other dark leafy greens.
+The Russian tortoise's natural diet consists of herbaceous and succulent vegetation including grasses, twigs, flowers and some fruits.
 The diet should be as varied as possible to reduce the risk of imbalanced nutrition.
 Water is important for all species; the tortoise, being an arid species, will typically get water from their food, but they still need a constant supply.
 Young Russian tortoises should be soaked 1-2x/weekly in lukewarm water no deeper than their elbows to keep hydrated.
 Tortoises typically empty their bowels in water to hide their scent; this is an instinct, and it also helps keep their enclosure cleaner.

 Russian tortoises can live up to 50 years, and require annual hibernation.

 Russian tortoises do not require a CITES Article X certificate.

 1968 Moon flight

 In September 1968 two Russian tortoises flew to the Moon, circled it, and returned safely to Earth on the Soviet Zond 5 mission.
 Accompanied by mealworms, plants, and other lifeforms, they were the first Earth creatures to travel to the Moon.